Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: The Proposed Methodology

 \paragraph{Carryover Effect.} Researchers also often rely on the assumption of no carryover effect \citep{AMCE}.
 The assumption states that the order of the $J$ evaluations each respondent performs has no effect on the outcomes.
 This assumption is violated, e.g., if respondents use information from their previous evaluations when assessing a given pair of profiles.
 To test this carryover effect, we assume no interference across respondents but consider potential interference across evaluations within each respondent.

-Let $x_{i,1:(j-1)}$ represent all the profile attributes that were presented to respondent $i$ from the first evaluation to the $(j-1)$th evaluation.
-Then, the potential outcome can be written as a function of both current and previous profiles, i.e., $Y_{ij}\left(x_{i,1:(j-1)}, z_{i,1:(j-1)}, x_{ij}, z_{ij}\right)$ for $j \geq 2$.
+Let $\bx_{i,1:(j-1)}$ represent all the profile attributes that were presented to respondent $i$ from the first evaluation to the $(j-1)$th evaluation.
+Then, the potential outcome can be written as a function of both current and previous profiles, i.e., $Y_{ij}\left(\bx_{i,1:(j-1)}, \bz_{i,1:(j-1)}, \bx_{ij}, \bz_{ij}\right)$ for $j \geq 2$, where we assume no interference between respondents but allow intereference within a respondent.
 Our null hypothesis is that, for a given evaluation $j \geq 2$, the response $Y_{ij}$ is independent of all the previous profiles conditional on the current profiles: